Snowflyt/typroof/README.md

 - `--files, -f`: Glob pattern(s) for test files.
 - `--config, -c`: Path to config file.
+- `--project, -p`: Path to tsconfig.json file.
+- `--check`: Enable type checking on test files.
+- `--check-files`: Glob pattern(s) for files to check.
+This option is only used when `--check` is enabled.
 - `--help`: Show help information.
 - `--version`: Show version information.